 The goal of this course is to dive deeper into the study of esotericism.
 In this three-week summer course, you will study in-person with some of the most respected academics in the fields of esotericism, alchemy, gnosticism, art and occultism, conspiracy theories, the New Age, and psychedelic culture.
 During classes, students will make use of primary sources, as well as secondary literature that clarify the way in which esoteric ideas have circulated and continue to circulate in both mainstream culture and more marginal contexts.
 This program is offered in cooperation with the Centre for the History of Hermetic Philosophy and Related Currents, the world’s leading institute for academic research and teaching in the field of (western) esotericism, located at the University of Amsterdam.

 This is an advanced programme.
 Applicants who do not yet have a solid grounding in academic, professional or personal knowledge of these topics are requested to apply for our online winter programme, Introduction to Western Esotericism.
-Participants who have compelted the introductory winter programmes are prepared to register for this summer programme, and can immediately apply for it.
+Participants who have compelted the introductory winter programmes are prepared to attend for this summer programme, and can immediately apply for it, though this does not guarantee acceptance to the course.
+The final admissions decision will be made by the Programme Directors and the Admissions Committee.

 |Mode of instruction:||On-campus (3 weeks)|